AudioGroupCologne/HINT-VR/README.md

 # HINT-VR
-HINT-VR is a child-appropriate application for the self-assessment of spatial hearing abilities in VR.
+HINT-VR is an application for the self-assessment of spatial hearing abilities in VR.
 The application is described in [1].
 The VR peripherals are integrated using the Oculus SDK and audio spatialization is handled using the Unity wrapper [2] for 3D Tune-In Toolkit (3DTI) [3] with far-field measured non-individual HRTFs (Neumann KU100 dummy head) [4].